qxsch/Azure-Aks/aks-blobfuse-mi/readme.md

 # Mount an azure blob storage with a dedicated user-assigned managed indentity

+In case you have the requirement, that your AKS cluster has to access a blob storage with a dedicated user, the following solution will do this.

+You can also use a differnt managed-identity for different persistent volumes (f.e. you have a pod, that should just have write access to some objects while having another pod, that should have write access everywhere.)

 ![Solution overview](drawings/setup.png "Solution overview")

 ## Before you begin